Dommnique/alx-system_engineering-devops/0x00-shell_basics/README.md

-5-script that displays current directory contents 6-script that creates a directory named my first directory in the tmp directory 7-script that Move the file betty from /tmp/ to /tmp/my first directory 8-script that Delete the file betty
+5-script that displays current directory contents 6-script that creates a directory named my first directory in the tmp directory 7-script that Move the file betty from /tmp/ to /tmp/my first directory 8-script that deletes the file betty
+9-script that deletes the directory my first directory that is in the /tmp directory